dhewm/dhewm3/README.md

 # ABOUT

-_dhewm 3_ is a _Doom 3_ GPL source port, know to work on at least Windows, Linux, Mac OS X and FreeBSD.
+_dhewm 3_ is a _Doom 3_ GPL source port, known to work on at least Windows, Linux, macOS and FreeBSD.

 The goal of _dhewm 3_ is bring _DOOM 3_ with the help of SDL to all suitable platforms.